Bryium/virtual-cursor/README.md

     python VirtualMouse.py

 4. **Tech Stack**
-   --**OpenCV – for video capture and image processing.
+   - **OpenCV – for video capture and image processing.
-   --**MediaPipe – for accurate hand landmark detection.
+   - **MediaPipe – for accurate hand landmark detection.
-   --**PyAutoGUI – for simulating mouse movements.
+   - **PyAutoGUI – for simulating mouse movements.
-   --**NumPy – for numerical operations
+   - **NumPy – for numerical operations

    **Acknowledgements**
-   --**Google’s MediaPipe team for their open-source hand tracking library.
+   - **Google’s MediaPipe team for their open-source hand tracking library.
-    --**OpenCV and PyAutoGUI for simplifying real-world computer interaction.
+   - **OpenCV and PyAutoGUI for simplifying real-world computer interaction.